-to redirect and rehabilitate abusers before they become unemployable."6 It appears that large employers have both the technology and the desire to detect employee drug use before an accident or fall in productivity occurs.
+According to a representative of one large corporation, "The corporation must act to encourage and support better choices by all employees and to redirect and rehabilitate abusers before they become unemployable." $\underline{6}$ / It appears that large employers have both the technology and the desire to detect employee drug use before an accident or fall in productivity occurs.

-Since 1986, the country's largest employer, the Federal Government, has joined its private sector analogs--indeed, has been in the forefront-in operating an applicant/employee drug testing program.
+Since 1986, the country's largest employer, the Federal Government, has joined its private sector analogs--indeed, has been in the fore-front--in operating an applicant/employee drug testing program.
 Its posture is that "As the largest employer in the Nation, the Federal Government has a compelling proprietary interest in establishing reasonable conditions of employment.
-Prohibiting employee drug use is one such condition."7 The Government takes the position that "The use of illegal drugs, on or off duty, by Federal employees is inconsistent not only with the law-abiding behavior expected of all citizens, but also with the special trust placed in such employees as servants of the public."8
+Prohibiting employee drug use is one such condition." $\underline{7}$ The Government takes the position that "The use of illegal drugs, on or off duty, by Federal employees is inconsistent not only with the law-abiding behavior expected of all citizens, but also with the special trust placed in such employees as servants of the public." $\underline{8}$ any applicants;

-The Federal Government has a mandate to test a wide range of candidates and potential candidates for Federal service, viewing drug testing as a "focal point of significant activities to decrease drug use and its adverse consequences."9 The following Federal personnel are eligible for drug testing:
+The Federal Government has a mandate to test a wide range of candidates and potential candidates for Federal service, viewing drug testing as a "focal point of significant activities to decrease drug use and its adverse consequences." $\underline{9}$ / The following Federal personnel are eligible for drug testing:

-- any applicants; - employees in sensitive positions;10

-6 E.C.
-Curtis, "Drug Abuse: a Westinghouse Corporate Perspective" (Workplace Drug Abuse Policy), p.
-83.

-^{7 &}lt;u>Model Plan for a Comprehensive Drug-Free Workplace Program (National Institute on Drug Abuse, U.S. Department of Health and Human Services, 1989), p.
-1.

-^{8 &}quot;Drug-Free Federal Workplace," Executive Order 12564 of September 15, 1986.)

-9 Steven W. Gust, Ph.D and J. Michael Walsh, Ph.D, "Research on the Prevalence, Impact, and Treatment of Drug Abuse in the Workplace" (Drugs in the Workplace: Research and Evaluation Data, U.S. Department of Health and Human Services, 1989), p.
-3. 10 This term is defined in "Drug-Free Federal Workplace," Executive Order
+- John M. Mason, "Control of Drug Abuse in the Workplace: Individual Expectations, Private Contracts, and Constitutional Values," (Workplace Drug Abuse Policy), p.
+28. - 5 This figure can be misleading, as firms with as little as one employee are included.
+In general, the BLS survey found that the likelihood of a firm's conducting some type of drug testing increased positively with the firm's size. - 6 E.C.
+Curtis, "Drug Abuse: a Westinghouse Corporate Perspective^{} (Workplace Drug Abuse Policy), p.
+83. - 7 Model Plan for a Comprehensive Drug-Free Workplace Program (National Institute on Drug Abuse, U.S. Department of Health and Human Services, 1989), p.
+1. - 8 "Drug-Free Federal Workplace," Executive Order 12564 of September 15, 1986.) - 9 Steven W. Gust, Ph.D and J. Michael Walsh, Ph.D.
+"Research on the Prevalence, Impact, and Treatment of Drug Abuse in the Workplace" (Drugs in the Workplace: Research and Evaluation Data, U.S. Department of Health and Human Services, 1989), p.
+3.

-10 This term is defined in "Drug-Free Federal Workplace," Executive Order 12564 of September 15, 1986.
+- memployees in sensitive positions; 10/

-- employees with access to classified information; - individuals serving under Presidential appointments; - law enforcement officers; and - public health or safety workers.11
+- employees with access to classified information;

+- individuals serving under Presidential appointments;

+- Taw enforcement officers; and

+- = public health or safety workers.
+11/